 The State of RPA in Financial Services

-With such a possibility for success, it’s no surprise that the adoption of RPA in the financial sector is soaring.
+With such a possibility for success, it’s no surprise that the adoption of RPA in financial services is soaring.
 Here are some quick facts:

 Lower margins due to increasing regulations and stricter capital requirements are forcing companies to do more with less.
 A rapidly evolving marketplace and competition from myriad fast and nimble FinTech start-ups are pushing companies to reinvent how they deliver their products and service to their customers, forcing them to upgrade and automate their operational processes.

-These automation efforts have been supported by a wide range of technologies.
-Some of these technologies, such as Workload Automation and BPM, have been used to automate labor-intensive processes for decades.
+These automation efforts have been supported by a wide range of technologies like Workload Automation and BPM, that have been used to automate labor-intensive processes for decades.
 Other technologies, such as RPA, are relative newcomers but are spreading rapidly across firms in all industries.